Bhagavad Gita Chapter 1 Verse 18 Meaning

 What is the main idea of Bhagavad Gita 1.18?

+This verse carries the weight of lived truth.
 Drupada and the sons of Draupadi, O Lord of the Earth, and the son of Subhadra, the mighty-armed, blew their conches each separately.
-This verse emphasizes moral dilemma with clarity and purpose.
+In the context of confronting the reality of fighting one's own family and teachers, these words illuminate the...

 How can I apply Bhagavad Gita 1.18 in daily life?